membraneframework/membrane_tutorials/basic_pipeline/10_Pipeline.md

 ```
 As you can see, we can initialize the pipeline with some options, but in our case, we do not need them.

-# Supervisioning and children-parent relationship
+# Supervising and children-parent relationship
 In Elixir's actor model, derived from the Erlang programming language (as well as in many other implementations of the actor system) there is a concept of the actors supervising each other.
 In case of the actor failing (due to some more or less expected error) it is its supervisor's responsibility to deal with that fact - either by stopping that actor, restarting it, or performing some other action.
 With such a concept in mind, there is possible to create reliable and fault-tolerant actor systems.